dd9jn/rfc4880bis/rfc4880bis.md

 OpenPGP specifies a number of symmetric-key algorithms.
 This specification creates a registry of symmetric-key algorithm identifiers.
 The registry includes the algorithm name, its key sizes and block size, and a reference to the defining specification.
-The initial values for this registry can be found in {{symmetric-key-algorithms}}.
+The initial values for this registry can be found in {{symmetric-algos}}.
 Adding a new symmetric-key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ### Hash Algorithms